appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/environments-with-git.md

   </iframe>
 </div>

-1. Create two separate instances: one for *Staging* and the other for *Production*.

-2. Create an app within the *Staging* instance or connect an existing app to a [Git repository](/advanced-concepts/version-control-with-git/connecting-to-git-repository).
-Once connected, create and check out a `Staging` branch from the default `master` branch.
+1. Create an app within the *Staging* instance or connect an existing app to a [Git repository](/advanced-concepts/version-control-with-git/connecting-to-git-repository).
+Once connected, create and check out a `staging` branch from the default `master` branch.

-3. In the *Staging* instance, configure the datasource using the `Staging` settings.
+2. In the *Staging* instance, configure the datasource using the `staging` settings, then **Commit and push** the changes.

-4. In the *Production* instance, click on the **Create New** button, select [Import from Git](/advanced-concepts/version-control-with-git/import-from-repository) and import the same app used in the *Staging* instance.
+3. In the *Production* instance, click on the **Create New** button, select [Import from Git](/advanced-concepts/version-control-with-git/import-from-repository) and import the same app used in the *Staging* instance.

-5. Once the import is complete, configure the datasource using the `production` datasource in the **Reconnect Datasources** modal.
+4. Once the import is complete, configure the datasource using the `production` datasource in the **Reconnect Datasources** modal.

-6. To protect the app from unnecessary commits, in the *Staging* instance:
+5. To protect the app from unnecessary commits, in the *Staging* instance:

 <dd>